stephenpark7/persona-verse/README.md

 ## Setup Instructions

 1. **Update Environment Variables**: \
-Modify the .env file in the server folder to match your database configuration.
+Modify the .env files in the client/server folders to match your configuration.

 2. **Install Dependencies**: \
 From the root directory, install dependencies for both client and server: \